devedup/GenerateI18NConstants/README.md

 ``NSLocalizedString(Localized.DemoGoodbyeMessage.key, comment: "Cya!")``

 ### Installation
-* Add a run script in 'Build Phases' to the target that executes the script below.
+* Open your project, select your **Target** and select **Build Phases**
+* Add a new **Run Script Phase**.
+Maybe name it something like "Generate Localization"
+* Copy and paste the build script below into the your new build phase.
-* Add the Localizable.strings (or Base.lproj/Localizable.strings if you're localized) to the input files section of the build phase script.
+* Add your Localizable.strings (or Base.lproj/Localizable.strings if you're localized) to the **Input Files** section of the build phase script.
+Example: `$(SRCROOT)/${TARGETNAME}/Base.lproj/Localizable.strings`
-* Add the Templates/LocalizedTemplate.swift to the input files section of the build phase script.
+* Add the Templates/LocalizedTemplate.swift to the **Input Files** section of the build phase script.
+Example: `$(SRCROOT)/../Scripts/Templates/LocalizedTemplate.swift`
-* Add Localized.swift to the output file location for where your constants will be generated.
+* Add Localized.swift to the **Output Files** for where your constants will be generated.
+Example: `$(SRCROOT)/${TARGETNAME}/Classes/Constants/Localized.swift`
 * Build your project.

+Note: The order of your input files does not matter.
+Just ensure that the template has the word 'template' in its filename.
+And you maintain the file extensions (.strings, .swift).

 ### Build Script
 ````